Braid graphs in simply-laced triangle-free Coxeter systems are partial cubes: Preliminaries

 \item Suppose $(W,S)$ is a simply-laced triangle-free Coxeter system and $\ralpha$ is a link of rank $r\geq 2$ and assume the notation of Definition~\ref{def:braidgraph decomposition embeddings for a link}.
 In Corollary~\ref{cor:subgraph of a link}, we state that the induced subgraph $B(\ralpha)[Y_\rsigma]$ is an isometric subgraph of $B(\ralpha)$.
 In the spirit of Proposition~\ref{prop:fibonaccipartitionnew}, we conjecture that $B(\ralpha)[Y_\rsigma]$ is also a braid graph for some link derived from a link in $Y_\rsigma$.

 \item Can we strengthen the conclusion of Theorem~\ref{thm:braid graphs are partial cubes}?
 We conjecture that braid graphs in simply-laced triangle-free Coxeter systems are median graphs.
 Since Fibonacci cubes are median graphs (see~\cite[Theorem~1]{klavvzar2005}), this conjecture is true for Fibonacci links.
+In fact, every braid graph exhibited in this paper is a median graph.

 \item We conjecture that the conclusion of Theorem~\ref{thm:braid graphs are partial cubes} holds for all simply-laced Coxeter systems, not just those that are triangle-free.